-Housing Element.
+5 Housing Element.
 One of the seven State-mandated elements of a local General Plan, it assesses the existing and projected housing needs of all economic segments of the community, identifies potential sites adequate to provide the amount and kind of housing needed, and contains adopted goals, policies, and implementation programs for the preservation, improvement, and development of housing.
-Under State law, Housing Elements must be updated every five years.
+Under State law, Housing Elements must be updated every four, five, or eight years, depending on a jurisdiction's planning period as determined by HCD.